-The subject is improved with a commercial building of 7,581 square feet.
-Research has indicated that the rental rates that the subject could command within the open market does yield a net operating income, that when capitalized, exceeds the estimated land value.
-Therefore, it is the appraiser's opinion that the subject's present improvements represent the highest and best use of the site as improved.
+The subject is improved with a metal warehouse building of approximately 4,800 square feet.
+Research has indicated that the rental rates that the subject could command within the open market would yield a net operating income, that when capitalized, exceeds the estimated land value.
+However it is the appraiser's opinion that the subject's highest and best use would be an office/retail facility rather than the current warehouse.